slimndap/jeero/readme.txt

 == Changelog ==

+= 1.28 =
+* Updated Twig to 3.10.3.
+* Improvements to the debug log admin page.

 = 1.27 =
 * Added a WP filter to alter the number of items imported during each pickup.
 * Performances improvements for imports with a LOT of events (1.27.1 + 1.27.2).